Prince of Persia: The Sands of Time: Design

 Pre-production was originally estimated at ten months, but ultimately extended to fourteen months.
 Each time a new movement or ability was created for the Prince, it required adjustments to multiple other systems, as leaving them alone would have damaged the game.
 They also needed to make adjustments to the enemy and partner artificial intelligence, and they did not have time to polish those systems.
 All this meant that the debugging started much later than originally scheduled.
 The Prince had over 780 scripted movements, far more than any other character in the game.
 This caused problems with creating the movements for other characters.
 To make the character movements realistic, the team used motion capture to animate their movements.
 Art director Raphael Lacoste did not join the team until July 2002, well into the game's production, resulting in multiple delays in creating the game's environments.
 This issue was compounded by the need to produce a demo for the 2003 Electronic Entertainment Expo, then to deliver an entire game at the same if not a higher quality than the demo.
 Each environment needed to work for the Prince's set of movements and abilities: the work needed involved checking each rewind sequence, and each of the Prince's movement in and effect on the environment worked.
 These issues were compounded by the late delivery of environmental maps.
 In hindsight, producer Yannis Mallat lamented the fact that they did not have enough time to work out the problems caused by these issues.
 Despite these problems, other parts of production including play-testing, management of creative tools, and the integrated testing system worked smoothly.
 A cited example was the team discovering a tester that was good at finding severe bugs, so they included her in one of their testing groups, giving her a development kit she could use to sort out those bugs.
 This was replicated, and managed to greatly increase the amount of bugs that could be found and fixed.
 The development team's enthusiasm was also high, which enabled the problems during development to be overcome.
 During the aftermath of E3, the team considered release The Sands of Time as two games so they could include all the desired content, but the idea was dropped.
-Another element that needed to be cut after the demo was a griffin boss that would appear three times during the Prince's journey.
+Another element that needed to be cut after the demo was a griffin boss that would appear three times during the Prince's journey; such boss would appear in the Game Boy Advance version instead.